ISLAMIC CENTRE EDGWARE MADRASAH RULES AND REGULATIONS

 These classes are arranged as beginners, intermediate and advanced, and are arranged according to ability.
 The entire class progresses together and undertakes examinations after every term of the academic year.
 It is possible for those who perform very well to advance to the higher levels, and those who perform poorly may need to be placed in a lower category.

-Homework is set by the teachers for all classes and this is necessary to aid the learning of the child.
+Homework can be set by the teachers for all classes and this is necessary to aid the learning of the child.

 All classes are designed with a set timetable for covering various subjects each day.
 Therefore, it is a requirement for students to punctually attend all days so as to not fall behind in any subject.

 All holidays outside of official madrasah holidays need to be approved by the management.
-Parents/guardians are required to submit a written letter, or email to the madrasah office at the earliest convenience and await approval before making any arrangements.
+Parents/guardians are required to email the madrasah office at the earliest convenience.

 All absences must be explained by a note from the parent/guardian to be authorised.
 If a student is unable to attend madrasah due to sickness, please inform the management as soon as possible.